University of Texas removes four Confederate statues overnight

 "The University of Texas at Austin is a public educational and research institution, first and foremost.
 The historical and cultural significance of the Confederate statues on our campus — and the connections that individuals have with them — are severely compromised by what they symbolize," Fenves said.
 "Erected during the period of Jim Crow laws and segregation, the statues represent the subjugation of African Americans.
 That remains true today for white supremacists who use them to symbolize hatred and bigotry."

-Asked why the school decided to remove the statues during the overnight hours, UT spokesman Gary Susswein said recent events played a factor.
+Asked why the school decided to remove the statues during the overnight hours, university spokesman Gary Susswein said recent events played a factor.

 "We've seen what happened elsewhere," Susswein said.
 "The timing was designed to ensure public safety and provide minimal disruption to campus."